HERMES-SOC/hermes_instrument/docs/dev-guide/docs.rst

 Overview
 ========

-All code must be documented and we follow these style conventions described here:
+All code must be documented and we follow the style conventions described here:

 * `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`_

-We recommend familiarizing yourself with this style.

 Referring to other code
 -----------------------

-To link to other methods, classes, or modules in your repo you have to use backticks, for example:
+To link to methods, classes, or modules in your repo you have to use backticks, for example:

 .. code-block:: rst